How to start a long-distance relationship? I’m going to tell you how to make your long-distance relationships unique. It’s Arena, your love advisor.

 You will never feel satisfied, happy, and at ease in this relationship if it goes on indefinitely.
 There needs to be a point when you both discuss and agree upon when this will end.
 The long-distance relationship isn’t the end game when somebody moves to be together.
 It needs to be a means to an end.
 So, there has to be an actual end.
 You have to be moving towards something.

 Is it once he graduates?
 Is it when he finds another job?
 You need to have these discussions.
 Don’t be afraid to bring it up.
-Because you’re scared of rocking the boat, you’re so afraid of scaring him away.
-If that’s how you feel, this is not the guy for you because you’re in a long-distance relationship.
+Because you’re scared of rocking the boat, you’re afraid of scaring him away.
+If that’s how you feel, this guy is not for you because you’re in a long-distance relationship.

 You need to be completely transparent and honest with your needs and expectations in the relationship.
 So, you and he need to discuss, “What’s our plan here?”
 “How are we gonna get there?”

-“How are we gonna bridge this gap and get to the same place?” it’s essential to have clear expectations so that you are both on the same page and that you don’t end up blindsided when he says no!
+“How are we gonna bridge this gap and get to the same place?” it’s essential to have clear expectations so that you are both on the same page and don’t end up blindsided when he says no!
 I like things the way they are.
-Yeah, let’s keep this relationship out of distance and never move closer.
+Let’s keep this relationship out of distance and never move closer.

 Because that happens, and you don’t want that to happen to you.
 You want to know that you’re on the same page as someone.
 It’s also important to have expectations regarding how often we want to see each other.